Urban Landscapes - from the archives

 'Oysters, bone, leadshot and heavy metal - The Derwent River, Tasmania' oil on board, 40cm x 120cm - 2015 (finalist, John Glover prize)

-My father and grandfather were architects and I have inherited an abiding passion for architecture and it was not long into painting landscapes that I began painting the built landscape.
-When I found a trove of old kodachrome slides that my father took during his travels through Italian Hill towns in 1962, I painted works around his perfectly composed photos and added other vedute from beloved places I have lived and travelled to.
-When the time came to title the vedute I decided it was apt to marry the 2 paths I have followed.
-The first 20 years of my adult life were spent learning and subsequently teaching meditation.
-This second chapter as a painter, is based on my research into the transcendent and so I chose to title some of these works with verses from The Upanishads - which imparts the timeless wisdom of Rishis, who devoted their lives to the cognition of reality and the exposition of Truth about the nature of manifest and unmanifest creation.
+The first 20 years of my adult life were spent learning and then teaching meditation.
+This chapter, as a painter, is built on those years of ‘research’ into the transcendent and it seemed apt to title many of these works with verses from The Upanishads - which imparts the timeless wisdom of Rishis, who devoted their lives to the cognition of reality and the exposition of Truth about the nature of manifest and unmanifest creation.
 These ancient texts are part of the vast body of knowledge and an extant tradition called The Vedas which I continue to stand in true awe of.

 ‘The little space within the heart is as great as the vast universe‘